RDX: Canada

 A different method of production to the Woolwich process was found and used in Canada, possibly at the McGill University department of chemistry.
 This was based on reacting paraformaldehyde and ammonium nitrate in acetic anhydride.
 A UK patent application was made by Robert Walter Schiessler (Pennsylvania State University) and James Hamilton Ross (McGill, Canada) in May 1942; the UK patent was issued in December 1947.
 Gilman states that the same method of production had been independently discovered by Ebele in Germany prior to Schiessler and Ross, but that this was not known by the Allies.
 Urbański provides details of five methods of production, and he refers to this method as the (German) E-method.

-UK, U.S., and Canadian production and development
+UK, US, and Canadian production and development

-At the beginning of the 1940s, the major U.S. explosive manufacturers, E. I. du Pont de Nemours & Company and Hercules, had several decades of experience of manufacturing trinitrotoluene (TNT) and had no wish to experiment with new explosives.
-U.S. Army Ordnance held the same viewpoint and wanted to continue using TNT.
+At the beginning of the 1940s, the major US explosive manufacturers, E. I. du Pont de Nemours & Company and Hercules, had several decades of experience of manufacturing trinitrotoluene (TNT) and had no wish to experiment with new explosives.
+US Army Ordnance held the same viewpoint and wanted to continue using TNT.
 RDX had been tested by Picatinny Arsenal in 1929, and it was regarded as too expensive and too sensitive.
 The Navy proposed to continue using ammonium picrate.
 In contrast, the National Defense Research Committee (NDRC), who had visited The Royal Arsenal, Woolwich, thought new explosives were necessary.
 James B. Conant, chairman of Division B, wished to involve academic research into this area.
 Conant therefore set up an experimental explosives research laboratory at the Bureau of Mines, Bruceton, Pennsylvania, using Office of Scientific Research and Development (OSRD) funding.